davidmcq137/JetiLuaDFM/README.md

 barometric sensor.

-To install the system, move the entire directory DFM-LSO into the Apps directory of the tansmitter or the Jeti emulator.
+To install the system, move the entire directory DFM-LSO into the Apps directory of the transmitter or the Jeti emulator.
 This directory contains all the support files needed by the program.
 Put the executable file (DFM-LSO.lua) directly into the Apps directory.